 Lemon is a great natural detoxifier.
 Not only does lemon have vitamin C, but it also aids the digestive system.
 The acidic juice aids digestion, relieves bloating, and aids in treating indigestion.

 Most fruits contain beneficial nutrients, such as potassium, vitamins, or acidity, that can aid digestion.
 The juice also contains water, which aids in flushing the body and relieving bloating.

 - Blueberries: Powerful antioxidants.

 - Watermelon: 90% water.

 - Grapefruit: Potassium, water, and fiber.

 - Pomegranate: Potassium and fiber

 Cucumber is used to relieve swelling under the eyes for a reason.
-It contains a lot of silica, caffeic acid (the skin), and vitamin C, which help to minimize swelling and avoid water retention.
-Cucumber, much as it makes your eyes de-puff, can also help your stomach de-bloat.
+It contains a lot of silica, caffeic acid (the skin), and vitamin C, which help minimize swelling and avoid water retention.
+Cucumber, as it makes your eyes de-puff, can also help your stomach de-bloat.